Turn Into (album): Background and recording

-After writing and sharing songs for a number of years under various pseudonyms dating back to middle school, Bay Area multi-instrumentalist Melina Duterte released this "collection of finished and unfinished songs" in October 2015.
+After writing and sharing songs for a number of years under various pseudonyms dating back to middle school, multi-instrumentalist Melina Duterte Jay Som, had revealed a "collection of finished and unfinished songs" in October 2015.
 Duterte wrote, performed, recorded, and mixed all the songs by herself in her bedroom.
 Which by her account were somewhat randomly selected from about three years of material, and would get her a record deal with Polyvinyl.
 It would later be released through the aforementioned label.
 The album also is classified as an indie rock record.

 Critical reception

 Marcy Donelson of AllMusic felt that the album was "likely to appeal to admirers of similarly discovered lo-fi artists like Alex G and Elvis Depressedly, Turn Into marks Jay Som as an act to watch for fans of the style." and gave it a 3 out of 5 stars.
-While Pitchfork's Quinn Moreland would give it an 8.2 out of 10, writing "a kaleidoscopic collection of dream pop touching on multiple moods."
-Christopher Laird of PopMatters would give it an 8 out 10, citing "[her] layers are exciting, tones are quirky, and the melodies are creative.
+While Pitchfork's Quinn Moreland called it "a kaleidoscopic collection of dream pop touching on multiple moods."
+Christopher Laird for PopMatters felt Som's voice layers were "exciting, tones are quirky, and the melodies are creative.
 From beginning to end, guitar parts pop out of nowhere to announce a chorus or to explode into a bombastic finale."